bryce-seefieldt/ez-txt2html/README.md

 `python ezTxtToHtml.py ../examples/blogPost.txt` to see how it converts a single specified file.

 The converted HTML files will appear in /src/HTML/ unless otherwise specified.

+To specify the output directory add '-o' or '--output' forllowed by the local or relative destination path to the command line:
+`python ezTxtToHtml.py ../examples/blogPost.txt -o ../examples`

 ## Version